iKenndac/new-blog/content/posts/2023-01-04-identity-crisis.md

 "Me too."

-### Epilogue & Thanks
+### Epilogue & Loose Ends

+#### Physical Health

 A few weeks after returning from France, I drummed up the courage to go into a gym and ask about a personal trainer with the goal of getting into a routine to turn my momentum around and slowly start improving my health.
 By sheer happenstance, I got paired with a trainer whose attitude to the craft inspired me so much that my intended few weeks just kept on going — I'm continuing training to this day.
 Thanks to her, I did a mountain bike race this year, and am working towards doing it again next year with an even better time.
 This is *far* beyond any goal I'd originally set, and I still can't quite believe it myself.

 <img src="/pictures/identity-crisis/race.jpg" />
 {:.center}

----
+#### Excellent Humans

 Thanks to my tendency to turn in on myself during times of pain, a number of people were immeasurably helpful to me without actually realising the magnitude of what I was going through.
-I have a tradition of reaching out to people who have had an especially meaningful impact on my life at the end of each year so they've all largely been thanked in person, but…
+I have a tradition of reaching out to people who have had an especially meaningful impact on my life at the end of each year so they've all largely been thanked in person, but still:

 - Thank you to the folk who helped me with negotiating the camera manufacturer partnership in 2020/21 — your business acumen saved my bacon.

 - Thank you to Claude for fishing me out of a ravine with a broken ego and a broken bike.

+- Thank you to my personal trainer who guided me through a world full of people very much Not Like Me to get me on the right health path (and then somehow to a race).

-- Thank you to various random friends and strangers who, with no knowledge of my situation, performed perfectly innocuous kind gestures that happened to be incredibly meaningful.
+- Thank you to various friends and strangers who, with no knowledge of my situation, performed perfectly innocuous kind gestures that happened to be incredibly meaningful.

 - And of course, thank you to my wife who — even at the best of times will put up with my shit — stood by me as a I broke down, had the strength to let me leave for three weeks of solitude thousands of kilometres away, then helped me put myself back together again.
 Words, gifts, acts, nor cold hard cash could ever communicate my gratitude.

+#### Final Word

+If you made it this far, thank you!
+As I mentioned at the beginning, publishing this (kind of against my better judgement still) is aimed to draw a line under these past few years so I can leave the sorrow behind and take the lessons forward.

+ At the time of writing (well, typing it up), I'm fully focused on the new app idea mentioned above, and the aim is to launch a limited beta test of it around the end of January or so.
+I'm excited!
+If you'd like to follow along, you can do so by following me on [Mastodon](https://mastodon.social/@ikenndac).
+I also plan to post some of the more interesting technical things on this blog.